ntwigs/let-it-snow/README.md

 * Takes a shitty site and makes it amazing. 🎄
 * Makes your favorite site even better! 🎿
 * It makes it snow in the browser. ❄️
+* Makes listening to Mariah Carey and Bing Crosby a lot more immersive. 🎶

 What are you waiting for?
 Get into that Christmas spirit and get [Let it snow](https://chrome.google.com/webstore/detail/let-it-snow/glbcjjncmcgmnjcnijnnakeeccdojipb)!